anon2023ICLR/imp-regularizers/README.md

 All hyperparameters are set via the `--learning-rate, --micro-batch-size, --batch-size` and `--exter-lambda` (which controls the regularization strength) arguments.

-In order to recreate the experiments, the optimal learning rate (η) and lambda values (λ) are listed in the tables below:
+In order to recreate the experiments, the learning rate (η) and lambda values (λ) are listed in the tables below:

 **Main Regularization Experiments**
 | Model/Dataset      | SB SGD | LB SGD | LB + GN       | LB + FT       | LB + AJ        | LB + UJ        |